terraform-ibm-modules/terraform-ibm-cis/access-ocp-api-through-cis.md

    oc create secret tls <secret_name> --cert=<path_of_pem_file> --key=<path_of_key_file>
    ```

+## Create an ingress and the route

+An ingress defines rules to allow external access to services in a cluster.
+You create an ingress for your URL.

-6. Create ingress for the endpoint using CIS CNAME as host and tls secret generated in previous step.
-Save the following configuration as `ingress.yaml` and update according to your domain, secret, path, service and port.
+You create an ingress for the endpoint that uses the CIS CNAME as the host and the TLS secret that you generated in the previous step.

+1. Update the following configuration to match your domain, secret, path, service, and port.
+1. Save the file with the name `ingress.yaml`.

    ```
    apiVersion: networking.k8s.io/v1